DJBarnes/django-adminlte2-pdq/docs/source/template_tags.rst

 render_form
 ^^^^^^^^^^^

-Render a vertical form.
+Render a vertical form where fields are always below the label.

+:param form: Form to render.
+:param labels: Whether to use labels for fields.
+Defaults to True.
+:param media: Media that needs to be used in the form.
+Defaults to None.
+:return: Fields to render.

 :Type: ``inclusion``
 :Template: ``adminlte2/partials/_form.html``

-Example:
+**Example:**

 .. code:: html+django